A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.Unless the LORD builds the house, its builders labor in vain.
-Unless the LORD watches over the city, the watchmen stand guard in vain.
+Used by permission of Zondervan Publishing House.For his anger lasts only a moment, but his favor lasts a lifetime; weeping may remain for a night, but rejoicing comes in the morning.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.